inityun/CN-VScode-Docs/md/语言/cpp-更新.md

 You can search for symbols in the current file or workspace to navigate your code more quickly.

-To search for a symbol in the current file, press `kb(workbench.action.gotoSymbol)`, then enter the name of the symbol you're looking for.
+To search for a symbol in the current file, press `Ctrl+Shift+O`, then enter the name of the symbol you're looking for.
 A list of potential matches will appear and be filtered as you type.
 Choose from the list of matches to navigate to its location.

 ![Searching the current file](images/cpp/filesearch.png)

-To search for a symbol in the current workspace, start by pressing `kb(workbench.action.showAllSymbols)` instead, then enter the name of the symbol.
+To search for a symbol in the current workspace, start by pressing `Ctrl+T` instead, then enter the name of the symbol.
 A list of potential matches will appear as before.
 If you choose a match that was found in a file that's not already open, the file will be opened before navigating to the match's location.

 ![Searching in your workspace](images/cpp/workspacesearch.png)

 Alternatively, you can search for symbols by accessing these commands through the __Command Palette__ if you prefer.
-Use __Quick Open__ (`kb(workbench.action.quickOpen)`) then enter the '@' command to search the current file, or the '#' command to search the current workspace. `kb(workbench.action.gotoSymbol)` and `kb(workbench.action.showAllSymbols)` are just shortcuts for the '@' and '#' commands, respectively, so everything works the same.
+Use __Quick Open__ (`kb(workbench.action.quickOpen)`) then enter the '@' command to search the current file, or the '#' command to search the current workspace. `Ctrl+Shift+O` and `kb(workbench.action.showAllSymbols)` are just shortcuts for the '@' and '#' commands, respectively, so everything works the same.

 ### Peek Definition